Airlines are capping airfares for those trying to flee Florida

 Irma is an unruly passenger.

-Some airlines sent empty planes to Florida and the Caribbean to bring passengers home ahead of the hurricane, others issued change waivers and capped seat prices.
+Some airlines sent empty planes to Florida and the Caribbean to bring passengers home ahead of the hurricane, while others issued change waivers and capped ticket prices.

-After spiking demand drove prices for domestic flights out of Miami to $3,000 on some websites, the airlines faced a flurry of online criticism and moved to address the issue.
+After spiking demand for domestic flights out of Miami drove prices as high as $3,000 on some websites, the airlines faced a flurry of online criticism and moved to address the issue.

 A tweet from an Arizona public relations professional who spotted a soaring ticket price on Expedia racked up tens of thousands of retweets and likes.